-For over a decade, our firm has been helping injured and ill workers across the state of Florida.
-Whether your own actions resulted in your injuries, or those of someone else, workers’ compensation may be available.
+For more than a decade, our firm has been helping injured and ill workers across the state of Florida.
+Whether your own actions resulted in your injuries or those of someone else, workers’ compensation may be available.
 Guided by our extensive knowledge and experience, we are confident in our ability to secure the results our clients are seeking.
-If you would like to know more about your legal options, call a workers comp lawyer in Palm Beach Gardens today.
+If you would like to know more about your legal options, call a workers’ comp lawyer in Palm Beach Gardens today.

 Do You Qualify for Workers’ Compensation?

-In general, full time Florida employees will be covered for workers’ comp benefits.
+In general, Florida employees will be covered for workers’ comp benefits.
 The exceptions to this may include the following:

 - You are a federal worker